Is Life Insurance Taxable?

 The IRS will also investigate any instances of ownership by the person who distributes the policy.
 The rightful owner must give up all legal rights to alter recipients, borrow against the policy, relinquish or cancel the policy, or choose benefit payment options when transferring the policy.
 Moreover, to maintain the insurance in force, the rightful owner must not pay the payments.
 These activities are regarded as part of asset ownership; if any of them are out, they can nullify the tax benefit of selling them.

-If you die within three years of a transfer of ownership, the total proceeds are included in your estate as though you still owned the policy.
+If you die within three years of transferring ownership, the total proceeds are included in your estate as though you still owned the policy.

 The IRS will also investigate any instances of ownership by the person who distributes the policy.
 The rightful owner must give up all legal rights to alter recipients, borrow against the policy, relinquish or cancel the policy, or choose benefit payment options when transferring the policy.
 Moreover, to maintain the insurance in force, the rightful owner must not pay the payments.
 These activities are regarded as part of asset ownership; if any of them are out, they can nullify the tax benefit of selling them.

-Even if a change satisfies all conditions, part of the transfer funds may still be taxed.
-Gift taxes will be charged and paid at the time of the initial policyholder’s funeral if the policy’s current cash value exceeds the $15,000 gift tax exemption.
+Even if the transfer funds are taxed, and the arrangement satisfies all conditions, some taxes will be charged and paid at the initial policyholder’s funeral if the policy’s current cash value exceeds the $15,000 gift tax exemption.

 The Bottom Line